-The annual ‘inside 3D printing’ conference and expo is a time where experts from all fields of the 3D ecosystems gather and share their new finding and strategies on ways to enhance work productivity.
-This year’s inside 3D printing 2017, brought about a widespread of solutions for Suppliers, institutions and 3D printing enthusiasts.
+The annual ‘inside 3D printing’ conference and expo is a time where experts from all fields of the 3D ecosystems gather and share their new finding and strategies for ways to enhance work productivity.
+This year’s inside 3D printing 2017 brought about a widespread of solutions for suppliers, institutions and 3D printing enthusiasts.

-Held at Suntec Convention Centre from February 14th to 15th, the event featured specialised and cutting edge 3D Printing, Scanning, Software and robotic technologies along with seminars covering new trends and developments in 3D related technologies.
+Held at Suntec Convention Centre from February 14 to 15th, the event featured specialised and cutting-edge 3D Printing, scanning, software and robotic technologies along with seminars covering new trends and developments in 3D related technologies.

-In addition, Creatz3D showcased a variety of 3D Printed models and samples showing Manufacturing tooling for small volume, Medical Concept models, Functional Prototypes and post processing samples that each represented a different type of technique that could be applied to improve the aesthetic of the product, this proves that Stratasys Solutions can achieve both Functionality and Product Aesthetic.
+In addition, Creatz3D showcased a variety of 3D Printed models and samples showing manufacturing tooling for small volume, medical concept models, functional prototypes and post-processing samples that each represented a different type of technology that could be applied to improve the aesthetic of the product.
+This proves that Stratasys solutions can achieve both functionality and product aesthetics.

-As Solution providers we understand that the general market in Singapore is still picking up at a very slow rate, nonetheless, we encourage companies to begin exploring Additive Manufacturing to further understand if it’s the right “FIT” for them.
+As solution providers, we understand that the general market in Singapore is still picking up at a very slow rate.
+Nonetheless, we encourage companies to start exploring Additive Manufacturing to further understand if it’s the right “FIT” for them.

 Last but not least, attendees were also able to have a first-hand experience of the 3D Printing process through our uPrint SE Plus and Objet 30 Pro on site, thus allowing them to develop a clearer idea of how it works as well as the various factors to take into consideration when designing their products or parts such as the size of the 3D Printer’s build tray.